-Investment related expenses, which include legal and other costs incurred for various Portfolio Investments, were 73.5% lower than the previous year, which generally reflects increased counterparty reimbursement rates.
+Investment Related Expenses, which include legal and other costs incurred for various Portfolio Investments, were 352.1% higher than the previous year, which generally reflects a decrease in counterparty reimbursement rates as NY Green Bank typically receives reimbursement from counterparties for these expenses.

-Other operating costs decreased \$0.3 million (17.7%) due to a decrease in professional service expenses (e.g., consultants and temporary employees).
-General and administrative expenses, which include allocable costs such as rent, utilities, and insurance, increased \$0.2 million (9.5%) due to an increase in the allocable cost as compared to the prior year.
+Other Operating Costs increased \$0.3 million 17.5% due to an increase in legal expenses.
+General and Administrative Expenses, which include allocable costs such as rent, utilities, and insurance increased due to an increase in the allocable cost as compared to the prior year.

-Depreciation and amortization and NY State assessments reflect NY Green Bank's allocable share of NYSERDA's depreciation and NYSERDA's cost recovery fee (CRF) assessment from the State of New York, respectively.
-Depreciation and amortization and NY State Assessments decreased from the prior year.
+Depreciation and NY State Assessments reflect NY Green Bank's allocable share of NYSERDA's depreciation and NYSERDA's cost recovery fee (CRF) assessment from the State of New York, respectively.
+Depreciation and NY State Assessments decreased from the prior year.

-Investment income increased \$8.8 million.
-This was driven largely by higher interest rates on investments held during the fiscal year.
+Investment income increased \$3.6 million.
+This was driven largely by an increase in investments held during the fiscal year.

-Non-operating expenses decreased \$0.3 million, due to the decrease in program evaluation costs from the prior year.
+Non-operating expenses increased \$0.1 million, due to the increase in program evaluation costs from the prior year.